GeneralHuli/HeroLab-Importer/README.md

 - Spells imported do not contain information on which spellcasting list they come from, so I can't know for sure where they should go.
 Worst case right now is you will have to move them accordingly, after importing.
 - Feats are the same as the spells.
 I can only guess on the feat slot by the traits and the level of the feat.
 - Hero Labs Online does not export recipes.
 Hopefully this will change in the future.
+- Companions/Familiars.
+This shouldn't be too bad, but I'll need time to think it through.

 ## Addendum